I received a letter from American Express that informed me they “may begin sharing your information with our partners under our updated policy.”

 You may have noticed that there were actually eight choices.
 The final eighth choice allows them to sell information about your purchase history to help companies learn how to better market to people like you.
 In my automated phone call, I was not given the opportunity to opt out of this choice.
 I had to turn this off online and was never told that it was set in the first place.

-Advertising doesn’t have to work every time for advertising to be valuable for the company.
+Advertising doesn’t have to work every time for it to be valuable for the company.
 As a society, we are bombarded with up to 10,000 advertising messages every day.
 If we let just one per week encourage us to make an unneeded purchase, it can bust our budget and impoverish our future selves.

 Financial willpower is certainly a virtue, but it is wiser not to resort to using your willpower in the first place.
 We have a limited amount of willpower.
 It is a waste to have to expend it to ignore advertising.
 It is as wasteful as being on a diet and surrounding ourselves with nothing but donuts.
 Turn off as much advertising as possible and spend your willpower on financial planning which will enrich your life rather than just avoiding impoverishment.